Double-ended queues and joint moments of left-right canonical operators on full Fock space

+{\em Discussion of the connection ``$\arrowC$''.
+The set of partitions $\cPchi (n)$.} Once again, let us first recap the one-sided case, where we look at $n$ balls moving through a lifo-stack.
+Every possible scenario of how the balls move through the stack has associated to it a certain partition of $\{ 1, \ldots , n \}$, which we call ``output-time partition'' (see Definition \ref{def-and-rem:3.3}, Example \ref{example:3.4}.2 below).
+When we pursue the discussion started in (\ref{eqn:12g}), the concrete formula obtained for $\phivac (A_{j_1} \cdots A_{j_n})$ comes out as a sum indexed by all possible output-time partitions.
+But the last-in-first-out rule of the stack forbids output-time partitions from having crossings!
+What has come out is precisely a summation formula over $NC(n)$ (as we knew it should).

-Let us now look at a joint moment as in (\ref{eqn:12b}), where we consider the simultaneous action of $A_1, \ldots , A_d$ and of $B_1, \ldots , B_d$.
-When doing so, we can still use a pictorial device from theoretical computer science, called {\em double-ended queue}, or {\em deque} for short -- see e.g. Section 2.2 of \cite{K1973}.
-We still have the balls $\baone , \ldots , \ban$ which enter the deque in groups, from either left or right (creation), and exit one by one (annihilation); and what matters for our moment calculations still is the concept of output-time partition associated to a scenario for how the balls move through the deque.
-But an output-time partition may now have crossings, due to the interference between left and right moves (e.g. it is possible that some of the balls $\baone, \ldots , \ban$ enter the deque by one side and exit by the other).
+What happens when we upgrade to the case of combined $A_i$'s and $B_i$'s?
+We now have $n$ balls moving through a deque.
+We still have the concept of output-time partition associated to a scenario for how the balls move through the deque, but this partition may now have crossings, due to the interference between left and right moves (e.g. it is possible that some of the balls $\baone, \ldots , \ban$ enter the deque by one side and exit by the other).